lekoala/modular-behaviour.js/readme.md

 </modular-behaviour>
 ```

+If the function `myGlobalFunction` is defined in the global scope, it will be called with two parameters:

+- the element (by default, the first child element of the custom element)
+- a config array (the data attributes on the custom elements)

 WARNING : module names are CaSe SenSitiVe!
 For instance, jquery datable needs to use DataTable
 or FilePond needs a uppercase P.

-If the function `myGlobalFunction` is defined in the global scope, it will be called with two parameters:

-- the element (by default, the first child element of the custom element)
-- a config array (the data attributes on the custom elements)
+### What if my arguments are different ?

+Indeed, this library expect the very classic (el, opts) convention.
+If you have a function using other
+arguments (eg: selector, opt1, opt2) you need to wrap that function into another function that accepts
+(el, opts) instead.

 ## Namespaced plugins